Hoosac Tunnel: Operations

+In 2023, about five freight trains use the tunnel each day.

 CSX acquisition of Pan Am Railways

 On November 30, 2020, an agreement was announced for CSX Corporation (parent company for CSX Transportation) to acquire Pan Am Systems.
-With the sale, the intermodal traffic between Mechanicville and Ayer will be re-routed over the B&A to Worcester, MA.
+With the sale, the intermodal traffic between Mechanicville and Ayer will be re-routed over the B&A to Worcester, Massachusetts.
 From there the traffic will come up the Worcester main and into Ayer Yard.